jhilling/gps/README.md

 This script will "describe" a gps route in plain text, describing various landmarks passed with the time/distance.
 It also calls out any stops en-route and where they were near.
-It automatically pull down landmarks from openstreetmap and caches the data locally.
+It automatically pulls down landmarks from openstreetmap and caches the data locally.

 For example:
  ```